rmartin-sc/amar/README.md

 ### Assumptions made by amar:
 - Attendance report file names start with the name `meetingAttendance`
 - All attendance reports in the folder pertain to *one* class
-- Any presence at all (even showing joining for 1min out of a 2hr meeting) counts as presence
+- Any presence at all (e.g. joining for 1min out of a 2hr meeting) counts as presence

 `amar <path>`